"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 ←×0.3← ←×0.3← ←×0.3← ... ←×0.3← Error!

-Layer50: "30% wrong, adjust!" ← Can learn
+Layer50: "30% wrong, adjust!" ← can learn

-Layer25: "0.000001% wrong" ← Barely learns
+Layer25: "0.000001% wrong" ← barely learns

-Layer1: "0.0000000000% wrong" ← Frozen, cannot learn
+Layer1: "0.0000000000% wrong" ← can't move, can't learn

-This wall was overcome gradually through a combination of techniques.
+This wall was gradually overcome through a combination of techniques.

 Input near 0 (best case) → slope ≈ 0.25

-Best case for each layer: ×0.25
+Best case per layer: ×0.25

 After 10 layers: 0.25^10 ≈ 0.000001 → signal dies

-ReLU: Why "Crude" Won
+ReLU: Why "Naive" Won

-But ReLU's slope for positive values is exactly 1.0.
+However, ReLU's slope for positive values is exactly 1.0.
 Not 0.25, not 0.1, but 1.

 Sigmoid: ×0.25 → ×0.25 → ×0.25 → ... → signal dies